-John Hawley has been a commercial winemaker since 1980, including 10 years as winemaker for Clos du Bois and 6 as head winemaker for Kendall-Jackson.
+John Hawley has been a commercial winemaker since 1980, including ten years as winemaker for Clos du Bois and six year as head winemaker for Kendall-Jackson.
 In 1996 he decided to get his hands dirty again and started making his own wines under the "Hawley" label.
-He ran a one-man show for about 10 years before his sons joined the business full-time in 2005.
+He ran a one-man show for about a decade before his sons joined the business full-time in 2005.
 In 2015 John stepped back from production to devote more time to falconry.

 In March of 1981, with one commercial harvest under my belt, I was hired by Clos du Bois to be their first winemaker.
 They were a small operation, producing around 15,000 cases a year.
 It was a great opportunity for me to try out some novel winemaking techniques.
 At the time only a handful of tiny producers in California were barrel fermenting their wines.
 I was convinced that I could make a better Chardonnay by barrel fermentation.
 I can still remember how other winemakers ridiculed what I was doing.
 They would say, "Why go to all the trouble and mess?
 It's too risky!
 I can ferment the same amount of wine that you ferment in 100 barrels in just one 6000 gallon tank."
 Barrel fermentation did turn out richer, silkier wines, and within 10 years virtually the whole California wine industry had adopted this age old technique.

 While at Clos du Bois I got a chance to work with a lot of grape varieties.
 From our initial release of Merlot in 1981, it was clear that this was a variety with broad appeal.
 Everyone who tasted it loved it.
 So when I planted my own vineyard in 1983, I planted seven acres of Merlot.
 A year later I added a one-acre block of Viognier to see how this interesting French variety would do in California.